US can’t find files on investigation into nuclear arms plant

-DENVER (AP) - The U.S. Department of Justice says it has lost track of more than 60 boxes of documents from a criminal investigation into environmental violations at a former nuclear weapons plant in Colorado.
+DENVER (AP) - The U.S. Department of Justice has lost track of more than 60 boxes of documents from a 27-year-old criminal investigation into safety and environmental violations at a former nuclear weapons plant in Colorado, officials said Tuesday.

+The files were gathered in a two-year grand jury probe of the Rocky Flats plant outside Denver, which manufactured plutonium triggers for nuclear warheads and had a history of fires, leaks and spills.

-The files are at the center of a court battle between the government and activists who want the documents made public.
-They have remained secret since a grand jury investigation into the Rocky Flats plant outside Denver ended with criminal charges 27 years ago.
+The files have remained secret since the investigation ended with criminal charges in 1992.

-The U.S. Attorney’s Office in Denver told the activists in a July 24 email it can’t find the files.
+The U.S. Attorney’s Office in Denver told the activists in a July 24 email that it cannot find the files.
 The email was made public in a court filing Tuesday.

-The activists say the files could show whether the government did enough to clean up Rocky Flats before turning part of it into a wildlife refuge.
+Jeff Dorschner, a spokesman for federal prosecutors, confirmed the office sent the email.

+In the court filing, the activists asked a federal judge to order the Justice Department to find the documents within 30 days.
+The judge did not immediately respond to the request.

+The U.S. Attorney’s Office said it was still trying to find the boxes.

 Sign up for Daily Newsletters